Florida Man Killed By His Own Large, Flightless Bird

 Alachua County Sheriff’s Office spokesman Lt.
 Brett Rhodenizer identified Hajos as the deceased owner of the farm, saying that this was just a “tragic accident,” but that they are still investigating the matter.

 “Initial information indicates that this was a tragic accident for Mr. Hajos and his family.
-The cassowary involved remains secured on private property at this time.”
+The cassowary involved remains secured on private property at this time,” Rhodenizer said.

 A woman who identified herself as his fiancee said that Hajos was doing what he loved, but didn’t want to make any further statement.
 Hajos was taken to University of Florida Health Shands Hospital and died there, said Alachua County Deputy Chief Jeff Taylor.

-Karen Parker, a Florida Fish and Wildlife Conservation Commission spokesperson explains that the office got a call saying that a cassowary had killed someone in the state.
+Karen Parker, a Florida Fish and Wildlife Conservation Commission spokesperson, explained that the office got a call saying that a cassowary had killed someone in the state.
 They added that raising these birds is not for those without experience in handling them due to the potential danger.

 “[Cassowaries] can also pose a danger to people.
-Substantial experience and specific cage requirements must be met.”
+Substantial experience and specific cage requirements must be met,” Parker said.

 Most people who buy or hatch cassowary do it for the novelty, like peacocks, and although they are not eaten in the United States, they are still part of the diet in New Guinea.